BigNoid/script.skinshortcuts/README.txt

 -----------------------

  - Alternative method of listing shortcuts via an includes file (see below)
- - Limit overrides and defaults by group (see "resource/advanceusage.txt" - "Overrides.xml")
+ - Limit overrides and defaults by group (see "resource/Advanced Usage.txt" - "Overrides.xml")
- - Option to allow user to browse for background image (see "resources/advancedusage.txt" - "Managing Custom Backgrounds" & "Overrides.xml")
+ - Option to allow user to browse for background image (see "resources/Advanced Usage.txt" - "Managing Custom Backgrounds" & "Overrides.xml")
- - Option to allow user to use a playlist as a widget (see "resources/advancedusage.txt" - "Managing Widgets" & "Overrides.xml")
+ - Option to allow user to use a playlist as a widget (see "resources/Advanced Usage.txt" - "Managing Widgets" & "Overrides.xml")
+ - Full support for skin-provided localisations in default files (see "resources/Advanced Usage.txt" - "Localisation"

 Where To Get Help